MarcSoudant/quarto-git-history/README.md

 After rendering, a markdown table will be inserted with :
 * tag name
-* date of the last commit associated the tag a
+* date of the tag
-* author of the last commit associated the tag
 * all the first-line descriptions (called *subjects*) of the corresponding git commits since last tag.

 >[!WARNING]
->All this informations are based on th local git tags are used.
+>All these informations are based on the local git.

 >[!NOTE]
->Commits with first started with "auto:" will not be printed.
+>Commits with started with "auto:" will not be printed.

 ## Example